gbdev/pandocs/content/Video_Display.md

 color numbers for each pixel, and the second byte defines the upper bits of the color numbers.
 In either case, Bit 7 is the leftmost pixel, and Bit 0 the rightmost.
-For example : let's say you have \$57 \$36 (in this order in memory).
+For example : let's say you have \$57 \$36 (in this order in memory), which in binary are %01010111 and %00110110.
 To obtain the color index for the leftmost pixel, you take bit 7 of both bytes : 0, and 0.
 Thus the index is 00b = 0.
 For the second pixel, repeat with bit 6 : 1, and 0.
 Thus the index is 01b = 1 (remember to flip the order of the bits !).
 If you repeat the